-Autism Spectrum Disorder (ASD) is a developmental disorder that involves impairments in social interactions and communication, challenges with sensory processing, and repetitive behaviors.
-The term "spectrum" reflects the fact that symptoms vary across different individuals with ASD, ranging in type and severity.
+Autism Spectrum Disorder (ASD) is a developmental disorder that involves impairments in social interaction and communication, challenges with sensory processing, and repetitive behaviors.
+The term "spectrum" reflects the fact that symptoms vary across different individuals, ranging in type and severity.

-ASD is an umbrella diagnosis, in the DSM-5, for the four pervasive developmental disorders (autistic disorder, Asperger's syndrome, childhood disintegrative disorder, pervasive developmental disorder not otherwise specified) previously described in the DSM-4.
+ASD is an umbrella diagnosis in the DSM-5, replacing the four pervasive developmental disorders described in the previous edition — autistic disorder, Asperger's syndrome, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified.
 Individuals display ASD symptoms on a continuum, or spectrum, showing ranges of mild to severe symptomatology.
 Those on the mild-to-moderate end of the spectrum are sometimes colloquially referred to as having Asperger's syndrome, though this is no longer a formal diagnostic category.

 - Persistent deficits in communication and social interaction.
-These may include, for example:
+These may include:

 - Restricted and repetitive behaviors and interests, such as:

 - low or high levels of sensitivity to the sensory environment, including sights, sounds, or smells.

 - Symptoms are present early in a child's development and cause "clinically significant impairment in social, occupational, or other important areas of current functioning."

 DSM-5 further describes three levels of severity for symptoms related to social communication and restricted, repetitive behaviors.